adap597/Pixel-Art-Maker/README.md

 1. Grid size limit 100 x 100
 2. Start Over Button that deletes the grid
-3. Clear Grid Button clears the grid of any filled squares but maintains the same grid size
+3. Submit Button clears the grid of any filled squares but maintains the same grid size
 4. Double Clicking a filled square removes the color